 CES 2021 took place virtually in January amid the continued coronavirus pandemic.
 While it was unlike any previous show, the Consumer Technology Association did a fantastic job of highlighting its theme of innovation.
-They did a good job of making participants feel as involved as possible and nowhere was this more on display than in home gym and workout category.
+They did a good job of making participants feel as involved as possible – because while there was a lot of cool tech featured at CES 2021, the categories were inclusive, and this most certainly included the home gym and workout category.

 The health and wellness industry is a multi-billion dollar a year market so it makes sense that technology advancements and innovation was front and center during CES 2021.
 People who are serious about working out and tracking their progress aren’t just for athletes and sports figures anymore.
 Those who get their sweat on in their home gyms are serious about their gains and these new products will help do just that.

 The Xenoma e-Skin EMStyle set itself apart from the rest of the products on the market during CES.
 The e-skin EMStyle is a bodysuit that touts a full-body workout in just 20 minutes.
 Forget the weights and resistance bands, this suit will do the work while you do the cardio.
 There are 24 electrodes embedded throughout the suit that contract your muscles the same way weights would, without the weights themselves.

 Your progress is tracked via a EMStyle Personal App through your phone.There, it can track the number of workouts, the time spent, and what parts of your body is being targeted.
 Plus, it’s machine washable so when you’re done, just throw it in for a clean.

 A new smart mirror to compete with LuluLemon’s Mirror comes from NordicTrack and debuted at CES.
 Vault comes with a 32-inch HD touchscreen, a swiveling 60-inch mirror and a cabinet that hides all the weights, resistance bands, mats, and accessories you’ll need to get a major sweat on.